Ways to buy ETF in India

-You have seen various aspects of ETFs now; you must focus your attention on how to buy ETF.
+You have seen various aspects of ETFs now; you must focus your attention on how to buy ETFs.

 ETFs are intangible and transactions cannot take place in a store or a supermarket.
 Hence, specialized processes are in place to buy ETFs.